kellynguyvn/Computer-vision-assignments/README.md

 # Computer Vision Assignments
 #### Assignment Details
-### Part 1: supervised contrastive learning  - Using new loss
+### Part 1: Supervised contrastive learning  - Using new loss
 Write a colab to demonstrate supervised contrastive learning loss based supervised classification versus regular softmax based one
 ### Part 2: Transfer learning on various modalities :
 Transfer learning on various modalities : Write simple colabs to transfer learn on images, videos, audios -  - with both as a feature extractor as well as a fine tuning usecases.
 Showcase basic transfer learning for a classification task (either cats/dogs or breeds of dogs) in a colab - with both as a feature extractor as well as a fine tuning usecase